mleies/onnxruntime_backend/shared_session.md

 ## ToDo:
 - add building this backend to the IS 0.3 build process
 - test throughput on an instance where we fully load the cache, eg a true 4 core machine, or a much larger instance.
 Issue is on a virtualised machine the CPU cache is not virtualised so if we are on a 4 core instance running on a 32 core machine we maek use of bigger caches than are realistic.
-- confirm backent set of library .so files matches with those in the standard container.
+- confirm backend set of library .so files matches with those in the standard container.
+  - tried this with --enable-all, still seem to have a lesser set of libraries
 - push to get this merged